kashirin-alex/swc-db/docs/use/thriftclient/README.md

 [```CellsResult```](#enumeration-cellsresult) rslt)
 > throws [```Exception```](#exception-exception)

+* parameters:
+1. sql - The SQL string to Execute
+2. rslt - The Type of Cells Result for the response

 #### Function: Service.sql_update
 The direct SQL method to update cells optionally to work with updater-id.